You are Your Brand!

 An incomplete social media profile is like having a sloppy lobby!

 The average person has an attention span of 7 seconds.
+A goldfish has an 8-second attention span.

 Google indexes all the social media profiles – both personal and business.